 - The Remote is corded, so it won’t get lost, and no batteries

 - Because of pedal spacing, may not work well for larger people or people with larger legs that abduct

 - A bit noisy if you want to use it in a quiet environment

-- Counter resets to zero as soon as off button is touched
+- The counter resets to zero as soon as the off button is touched

-- Two cords could be trip hazard if not safely located
+- Two cords could be a trip hazard if not safely located

 Summary of My LegXercise PRO Review